camfairchild/6ixfix/README.md

     2. The "router.post('/help')" route in api.js is used to send a help query on our app.
 The route expects ro recieve the uName, email and message of the help query a user wants to send and returns the JSON of the HelpForm document that was created.
     * Postman route: post: /api/help/

     3. The "router.post('/clientPictures/')" route in api.js is used to add a car picture to the clients pictures in our app.
-The route expects to recive the picture and caption for the image to upload and the route will return a JSON object with the picture and client fields (the client being the profile of the user uploading this picture).
+The route expects to receive the picture and caption for the image to upload and the route will return a JSON object with the picture and client fields (the client being the profile of the user uploading this picture).
     * Postman route: post: /api/clientPictures/

     4. The "router.post('/profilePic/')" route in api.js is used to add a profile picture to a clients profile in our app.
-The route expects to recive the picture to upload and the route will return a JSON object with the picture and client fields (the client being the profile of the user uploading this picture).
+The route expects to receive the picture to upload and the route will return a JSON object with the picture and client fields (the client being the profile of the user uploading this picture).
     * Postman route: post: /api/profilePic/

     5. The "router.get('/profile')" route in api.js is used to get the profile information of a user whose profile we are currently viewing.
 The route does not expect to recieve any ancilliary information and the route will return the JSON of the profile document that is currently being viewed.